aaboyd/aaboyd.github.com/_posts/2014-09-14-profile-android.md

 The android sdk comes with a few tools that aren't used as often as the main IDE [Android Studio](http://developer.android.com/sdk/installing/studio.html) or [Eclipse ADT](http://developer.android.com/tools/sdk/eclipse-adt.html).
 Some of these tools are not included with Android Studio and must be run individually.

-<div class="alert success">The rest of this post will assume users are using Android Studio.
+<div class="alert alert-success">The rest of this post will assume users are using Android Studio.
 The methodology / workflow is a bit different using Eclipse ADT</div>

 It's important to learn and use these tools before you **_NEED_** them.